dotnet/arcade/Documentation/Overview.md

 -  Control and ownership.
 Repo owners/devs can manage _what_ tools are needed (and which aren't), as well as _when_ they take it.
 This includes not only new functionality, but almost more importantly, updates to existing.
 -  Dev work flow.
 Allows devs to "plug and play" when modifying or bringing up new functionality in the build without having to re-invent the wheel.
 In addition, the _how_ of build tools is largely understood - even across repos.

-### Toolset Nuget Package Requirements
+### Toolset NuGet Package Requirements
--	If used by the build, the tool should be packaged, deployed, and consumed as a Nuget package.  (compilers, training tools, etc are out of scope.
+-	If used by the build, the tool should be packaged, deployed, and consumed as a NuGet package.  (compilers, training tools, etc are out of scope.
 See above list)
 -	Every package must be versioned.
 (Proposal: https://github.com/AArnott/Nerdbank.GitVersioning)
 - There needs to be a clear and easy way to bootstrap (get started and/or add a package).
 (Proposal: https://github.com/chcosta/roslyn-tools/blob/bootstrap/docs/Toolset-Bootstrap.md)
 - A dev should be able to clone, then build without worrying about VM config or other prereqs.
 (It's understood that this may not be 100% achievable today, but it should be the north star.)